 Volume expansion occurs due to the kinetic energy gained by individual particles within a substance when the temperature rises.
 This increased energy causes the particles to move more vigorously, leading to an expansion in the material's volume.

 The underlying reason for volume expansion lies in the nature of the intermolecular forces present in the substance.
-In most materials, the intermolecular forces between particles are relatively weak compared to the forces within the bulk of the material.
+In many substances, the forces holding particles together at the surface are generally weaker than those acting within the interior of the material.
 Consequently, when heated, the particles gain energy and move farther apart, resulting in an increase in the material's volume.

 Volume Expansion Coefficient:

 To quantify the extent of volume expansion in a material, scientists utilize a parameter known as the volume expansion coefficient (β).
-The volume expansion coefficient represents the fractional change in volume per unit change in temperature.
-The Greek letter beta (β) represents its notation.
+The coefficient of volume expansion indicates how much a material's volume changes in proportion to each unit increase in temperature.
+It is commonly denoted using the Greek symbol beta (β).

-Mathematically, the volume expansion coefficient (β) is expressed as:
+In mathematical terms, the volume expansion coefficient (β) is defined as:

 β = (ΔV/V₀) / ΔT